KeyWeeUsr/the-book-of-v/source/chapter-1-calculator.rst

 Switch all types from ``int`` to ``f32`` and run the program again.

-.. include:: calculator-basic-ops-float.rst
+.. include:: vsource/calculator-basic-ops-float.v
+   :code: v

-.. include:: calculator-basic-ops-float-output.rst
+.. include:: vsource/calculator-basic-ops-float-output.v
+   :code: v

 Nice, we can see a proper result for ``1 / 2`` operation.